 Jeffrey L. Payne, Ph.D

-Dr. Payne previously served as the deputy director of NOAA’s Coastal Services Center, beginning in 1998.
-During that time, he also led the Southeast and Caribbean Regional Team, a NOAA-wide effort to improve the value of NOAA services to the Southeast region states, Puerto Rico, and the U.S. Virgin Islands.
-He has also served as the acting deputy assistant administrator for NOAA's National Ocean Service, and as the acting deputy chief of staff for NOAA.
-He was deputy director of NOAA’s Office of Policy and Strategic Planning in Washington, D.C., and budget examiner for NOAA and the Marine Mammal Commission in the Executive Office of the President, Office of Management and Budget.
+From 2009 to 2010, Payne served a year as the deputy chief of staff for NOAA.
+He was deputy director of NOAA’s Office of Policy and Strategic Planning in Washington, D.C. and served in the Office of Management and Budget in the Executive Office of the President as the budget examiner for NOAA and the Marine Mammal Commission.
 He also served a year in the U.S. House of Representatives as the American Geophysical Union Congressional Science and Engineering Fellow.

 Payne is well respected among coastal and ocean science and management practitioners and serves as a subject matter expert on natural resource, community resilience, service equity, and climate adaptation issues.
 His current interagency leadership appointments include the Science for Disaster Reduction Working Group, Flood Resilience Interagency Working Group, Federal Floodplain Management Task Force, Recovery Support Function Leadership Group, Mitigation Framework Leadership Group, and U.S.-Mexico Good Neighbor Environmental Board Federal Advisory Committee.